I've visited Read more [...]

 Before you go

-I used three trip reports to help me plan the trip: Sjef Oller’s, Jason Woolgar’s and Ian Lloyd’s.
+I used two trip reports to help me plan the trip: Sjef Oller’s and Ian Lloyd’s.
 Sjef’s has the most detail and his information remains accurate.
 Some notes follow on the various lodges but I planned the trip primarily around seeing the six near endemic Guyanan primates which of course influenced my choice of lodges.
 On the basis of Ian’s report – and a gut feeling that it would be good – I decided to spend 4 nights at Rewa, which proved to be a great decision.
 I spent the other 4 days in Atta and Surama Lodges in the Iwokrama Forest, both of which I recommend.

 March was the end of the dry season.
 The river was low – unusually low – which limited our movements a little but the mammal watching was good.
 But it is probably pretty good all year, other than in the very height of the wet season.